 Recently, I had the great pleasure of speaking with one of the founders of Chart-Ex, Lisa Erdmier (firstname.lastname@example.org).
 She and her husband Doug each have over 25 years experience in the Securities and Futures markets.
 Doug is a long-standing Chicago Board of Trade member and has traded in the T-Bond pits.
 I traded T-bonds myself from 1987 to 1998 before switching to electronic trading as an off the floor trader using the pits to fill my orders.
 During the pit trading era, everybody wanted to know "what was the floor doing – buying/selling?"
 While talking with Lisa, I had a chance to hear how the floor traders in the Bond pits used volume at price and its significance.
 I have always said, if the floor was watching something, then I want to watch it, too.
 Chart-Ex produces a "Free" VAP profile for each trading day and posts these results on the CMEGroup website, or you can visit their website www.chart-ex.com.
 On the homepage, you will find a VAP profile with a drop down menu overhead for the previous day, week and month.
 Here you can select from many of the most liquid Futures contracts.
 This profile is updated at approximately 1:00 a.m.
 (CST), before the regular trading session opens so you can have these volume levels.

 Figure 3 shows us an example of what a profile looks like.
-Here is some information from the website you can use to help decipher the data:

 I have found this data useful for swing and day trading.
 Because of the multiple time frames involved, I will compare all three profiles (daily, weekly and monthly).
 From my observation, I like to know where the current price action is trading in relation to any of the yellow lines you see displayed on the charts.
 These yellow lines are the price levels where the most volume traded at that price on either daily, weekly or monthly time frames.
 Another name for this high volume level is called a "point of control" which originated in the late 80′s by the creators of Market Profile.
 Point of control levels help determine support/resistance levels.
 If the market is trading under this level, it will become resistance once the market trades to it.
 If the market is trading over this level, then the market will find support.
 If the market trades through these point of controls, then their roles reverse support to resistance and resistance to support.
 Use these point of controls in conjunction with your support/resistance levels on your chart and you will find a higher probability trade.